 14) I also note that the explanatory power of the regression specifications is rather low (Tables 5a and 5b), relatively better for human capital (both as a goal and as an outcome), and quite low for building networks (both as a goal and as an outcome).
 Why might this be the case?

-As mentioned above, we took the network goal as a predictor out of the regression and used only the knowledge goal as a predictor for the access to capital goal (and progress).
-It is now more aligned with our argumentation in the hypotheses' development part.
-The relatively low explanatory power suggests that some other background variables are also relevant to explain the DVs, but this is not the main focus of our research, and we present the regression analyses as secondary, providing some further insights regarding the observed gender differences, but not undermining the fact that these differences do exist, and exemplify the potential value of accelerators for female entrepreneurs.
+As mentioned above, we deleted the network goal as a predictor from the regression and used only the knowledge goal as a predictor for the access to capital goal (and progress).
+The regression is now more aligned with our argument in the hypothesis development section.
+The relatively low explanatory power suggests that some other background variables are also relevant to explain the dependent variables, but this is not the main focus of our research; we present the regression analyses as secondary, providing some further insights regarding the observed gender differences; without denying that these differences exist, we emphasize the potential value of accelerators for female entrepreneurs.